WurthElektronik/Calypso-IoT-PnP-Design-Kit/README_KaaIoT.md

   ![Reset](images/reset.jpg)

-- On restarting, the device goes through the following steps automatically,
+- On restarting, the device goes through the following steps automatically:

   a.
 Initialize the hardware.